Cultivation of tobacco: Economy

-Environmental Impact of Tobacco Farming
+Environmental impact of tobacco farming

 Tobacco farming has a significant and detrimental impact on the environment, encompassing various stages from cultivation to consumption and waste disposal.

 Deforestation: Tobacco farming is a major driver of deforestation, both for creating plantation space and for obtaining wood used in the energy-intensive curing process.
 Approximately 5% of global deforestation is attributed to tobacco cultivation.
 Deforestation leads to climate change, biodiversity loss, soil erosion, and water pollution.
 One tree is lost for every 300 cigarettes/1.5 cartons produced.

-Soil Degradation: Tobacco crops deplete soil nutrients more than many other crops, necessitating the heavy use of fertilizers.
+Soil degradation: Tobacco crops deplete soil nutrients more than many other crops, necessitating the heavy use of fertilizers.
 This contributes to soil erosion and pollution from fertilizer runoff.
 Some fertilizers used on tobacco crops contain radioactive materials, which can be transferred to smokers' lungs.

-Water Usage: Tobacco cultivation requires substantial amounts of water, potentially leading to water shortages and impacting water resources.
+Water usage: Tobacco cultivation requires substantial amounts of water, potentially leading to water shortages and impacting water resources.

-Pesticide Use: Tobacco farming relies heavily on pesticides to combat pests and diseases.
+Pesticide use: Tobacco farming relies heavily on pesticides to combat pests and diseases.
 Tobacco companies may recommend numerous pesticide applications.
 Pesticide use contaminates water sources, harms wildlife, and poses health risks to tobacco farmers, who may be unaware of proper safety protocols.
 Children working on tobacco farms are particularly vulnerable to the harmful effects of pesticides.

-Pollution & Cigarette Butt Waste: The manufacturing and consumption of tobacco products contribute to air pollution.
+Pollution and cigarette butt waste: The manufacturing and consumption of tobacco products contribute to air pollution.
 Cigarette butts, which are often discarded improperly, are a major source of pollution.
 These butts are primarily made of cellulose acetate, a plastic that does not readily biodegrade and persists in the environment as microplastic pollution.
 They leach toxic chemicals, including nicotine and heavy metals, into the environment, harming aquatic life and contaminating soil.
 The accumulation of cigarette butt waste leads to significant clean-up costs.